 Derbe and Lystra

 From 1888 through 1956, it was believed that Gudelisin was the site of Derbe, based on its proximity to Lystra.
-However in 1956, an inscription was found at the site Kerti Huyuk, 30 miles east of the formerly accepted site, showing it to be the true Derbe.
+However in 1956, an inscription was found at the site Kerti Huyuk, 30 miles (48 km) east of the formerly accepted site, showing it to be the true Derbe.
 A second inscription was later found, marking the grave of a bishop of Derbe.
 This shows great Christian influence in Derbe centuries after Paul visited the city.

 Mudbrick construction (shown here and in the picture above) is a typical building style throughout the ancient and modern Middle East.
 Using this method, mudbrick walls are built on top of a stone foundation.
 The roof is then constructed using wooden beams, some sort of matting such as palm fronds or straw, and some sort of sealant such as mortar or clay.
-Since the roof and mudbricks are made of material that is either perishable or easily eroded, archaeologists often find only the stone foundations of ancient buildings.
+Since the roof and mudbricks are made of a material that is either perishable or easily eroded, archaeologists often find only the stone foundations of ancient buildings.

-Lystra (probably the hometown of Timothy) served as a market town of Lycaonia in south central modern-day Turkey.
+Lystra (probably the hometown of Timothy) served as a market town of Lycaonia in south-central modern-day Turkey.
 Paul preached here on his first missionary journey (Acts 14:6-22).
 After he healed a lame man, the superstitious citizens immediately assumed that he was Hermes (messenger of Zeus) and Barnabas was Zeus himself (same as the Roman god Jupiter).
 There was a temple to Zeus near the gates of the city, and a statue of Hermes dedicated to Zeus was found here as well.

-Derbe (Catholic Encyclopedia) Informative and concise article on Derbe’s history and location.
+Derbe (Catholic Encyclopedia).
+Informative and concise article on Derbe’s history and location.

-Lystra (Catholic Encyclopedia) Informative and concise article on Lystra’s history and location.
+Lystra (Catholic Encyclopedia).
+Informative and concise article on Lystra’s history and location.